Injectables And Fillers

 New uses continue to be discovered.
 These innovative uses are best left to experienced injectors, since they are extremely technique-dependent and there’s a higher risk of adverse effects.

 These nonsurgical injectables are FDA approved to aesthetically treat frown lines between the eyebrows.
-Off-label, Botox Cosmetic, Dysport and Xeomin are used for treating crow’s-feet, horizontal forehead lines, down-turned corners of the mouth and skin bands on the neck.
-All have minimal downtime and results generally lasting about three to six months, with Botox Cosmetic typically delivering results lasting from three to four months; Dysport, up to four months; and Xeomin, up to three months, however, the effect may last significantly longer, or shorter, depending on the patient.
+Off-label, Botox Cosmetic, Dysport, Xeomin and Jeuveau are used for treating crow’s-feet, horizontal forehead lines, down-turned corners of the mouth and skin bands on the neck.
+All have minimal downtime and results generally lasting about three to six months, with Botox Cosmetic and Jeuveau typically delivering results lasting from three to four months; Dysport, up to four months; and Xeomin, up to three months, however, the effect may last significantly longer, or shorter, depending on the patient.
 Results are typically visible in a few days, but it may take upward of a week for the final results to be noticeable—the effects of Dysport are said to take effect quicker.
 Neuromodulators are not permanent solutions—you will want to repeat treatments every three to four months.

 Your doctor may choose to use them in conjunction with a filler to provide the best results.